HIFEM vs EMS: Key Differences in Muscle Stimulation, Fat Reduction & Body Sculpting

 TechnologyStimulation DepthMuscle Activation

-HIFEMUp to 6-8 cm below skin — fully stimulates rectus abdominis, external obliques, internal obliques, transversus abdominisSelectively activates motor neurons, triggering supramaximal contractions
+HIFEMDesigned to stimulate deeper muscle layers — fully engages rectus abdominis, external obliques, internal obliques, transversus abdominisSelectively activates motor neurons, triggering supramaximal contractions

 EMSEnergy concentrated on superficial layers — limited deep muscle penetrationStimulates nerves through electrodes, intensity limited by skin tolerance